LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 In alternative, you may also turn on the `debug` flag globally by typing:

 	| ?- set_logtalk_flag(debug, on).

+But note that loader files may override this flag setting (e.g. by using `debug(off)` or `optimize(on)` options for loaded files).
+If that's the case, you will need to either edit the loader files or write customized loader files enabling debugging.

 Logtalk also provides basic support for the SWI-Prolog graphical tracer.
 The required settings are described in the `settings-sample.lgt` file.